Notice: There is no legacy documentation available for this item, so you are seeing the current documentation.

 When creating SEO descriptions you should follow these rules:

-- Make the description relevant to your page, this of this as a brief description of what the page is about.
+- Make the description relevant to your page, this should be a brief description of what the page is about.
 Combined with the SEO title, this is what will appear in search results and is what will influence someone to visit your page

 - Be descriptive, don’t just include a series of keywords, make this a legitimate sentence